oracle/terraform-provider-oci/website/docs/r/core_vcn.html.markdown

 	Example: `vcn1`
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `ipv6cidr_block` - (Optional) IPv6 is currently supported only in the Government Cloud.
+If you enable IPv6 for the VCN (see `isIpv6Enabled`), you may optionally provide an IPv6 /48 CIDR block from the supported ranges (see [IPv6 Addresses](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/ipv6.htm).
+The addresses in this block will be considered private and cannot be accessed from the internet.
+The documentation refers to this as a *custom CIDR* for the VCN.

+	If you don't provide a custom CIDR for the VCN, Oracle assigns the VCN's IPv6 /48 CIDR block.

+	Regardless of whether you or Oracle assigns the `ipv6CidrBlock`, Oracle *also* assigns the VCN an IPv6 CIDR block for the VCN's public IP address space (see the `ipv6PublicCidrBlock` of the [Vcn](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Vcn/) object).
+If you do not assign a custom CIDR, Oracle uses the *same* Oracle-assigned CIDR for both the private IP address space (`ipv6CidrBlock` in the `Vcn` object) and the public IP addreses space (`ipv6PublicCidrBlock` in the `Vcn` object).
+This means that a given VNIC might use the same IPv6 IP address for both private and public (internet) communication.
+You control whether an IPv6 address can be used for internet communication by using the `isInternetAccessAllowed` attribute in the [Ipv6](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Ipv6/) object.

+	For important details about IPv6 addressing in a VCN, see [IPv6 Addresses](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/ipv6.htm).

+	Example: `2001:0db8:0123::/48`
+* `is_ipv6enabled` - (Optional) IPv6 is currently supported only in the Government Cloud.
+Whether IPv6 is enabled for the VCN.
+Default is `false`.
+You cannot change this later.
+For important details about IPv6 addressing in a VCN, see [IPv6 Addresses](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/ipv6.htm).
+Example: `true`

 ** IMPORTANT **